March 9, 2008

 Things are hotting up on all fronts.
 What better than this Achari Gosht, fiery sour lamb curry cooked with pickle masalas, to send a sizzle through my kitchen too?

-500 gm diced lamb shoulder, bones included
+750gm diced lamb shoulder, chopped

 2 onions, chopped